wessens/pg_dump/README.md

 - PGPASSWORD - the database password
 - KEEP - the minimum number of old dumps to keep
 - MAX_AGE- the minimum age of dumps to keep in seconds
 - CRON_TIME - crontab formatted value to run the script.
-Not implemented yet
 - WEBHOOK_URL - if export fails, you can pull a webhook using curl
 - API_USER - the webhook user.
 Header auth is used
 - API_PASSWORD - the webhook password.
 Header auth is used